Cosmogramma: Reception

+Commercial performance

+Cosmogramma sold 12,000 copies in its first two weeks of release.
+In January 2011, it had sold 33,574 copies.
+Commercially, the album peaked at number 88 on the US Billboard 200 and number three on the US Top Dance Albums chart, both on the week of May 22, 2010.
+While Cosmogramma remained on the former chart for two weeks, it was much successful on the Top Dance Albums chart, remaining there for fifteen weeks.
+In addition, the album peaked at number 60 on the UK Albums chart on the week of May 5, 2010.

 Accolades

 Cosmogramma appeared in numerous year-end lists.
 According to Metacritic, Cosmogramma was the 13th most acclaimed album of the year, and the "year's best-reviewed electronica album".

 Cosmogramma was awarded the top spot in Exclaim! magazine's annual ranking of electronic albums, with Exclaim!s Dimitri Nasrallah writing of Ellison: "In the five years since he first appeared on the scene, the Los Angeles native's talents have grown in such leaps and bounds that he now finds himself pioneering a full-blown West-Coast beats renaissance."
 It was later ranked the fourteenth best album of 2010 by Pitchfork, and named the best album of the year at British radio DJ Gilles Peterson's 2011 Worldwide Winners awards ceremony.
 In 2019, Cosmogramma was also listed among the greatest albums of the 2010s decade by The A.V.
 Club (33), Consequence (48), Pitchfork (68) and Uproxx (61).